 Functions can store code that we can execute at any time.
-We call a function by writing its name followed by parantheses.
-We can put values inside these parantheses.
+We call a function by writing its name followed by parentheses.
+We can put values inside these parentheses.
 These values are passed to the function's parameters, which are temporary variables that only exist within the function.
 Functions can also return a value.
 Functions remove repetition and that is a good thing.

 Do you need help or do you see a mistake?